matschaffer/matschaffer.com/_posts/2015-01-13-what-to-monitor.md

 # OS & Runtime level metrics - the USE method

 * CPU
-* Memory
+* Memory & Garbage Collection
 * Disk
 * Network

 Of course, these are important to keep an eye on as well.
 But how their used will vary quite a bit between services.

-On the plus side there are many good tools and resources for monitoring these resources.
+On the plus side there are many good tools and resources for monitoring this stuff since most any environment will be capable of providing metrics on it.

 Rather that get into details here,
 I'll refer you to [the USE](http://www.brendangregg.com/usemethod.html) method from Brendan Gregg